zombierzn/vungle-resources/iOS-resources/iOS-migration-guide.md

 [sdk startWithAppId:appID];
 ```

+* The SDK no longer needs to be shut down, so you can remove [VGVunglePub stop] from your application delegate's applicationWillTerminate: method.

 ## 4. Play an Ad!

 Nearly there!
 Now we just need to play an advert.
 Make sure you have the correct import statement in any header files.